arielbk/YDKJS-Blog/Up and Going/README.md

 a.toFixed(x) // returns a float to x decimal places
 ```

-From my understanding this is possible because the 'object' (uncapitalised) is a prototype of its 'native', or 'Object' (capitalised).
+This is possible because the 'object' (uncapitalised) is a prototype of its 'native', or 'Object' (capitalised).\

-I'm sure I will come to this more later.
+These concepts will be explained in detail later in the series

 ## Comparing values always produces a boolean (true or false)